Uria aalge(Common murre)

-The murre is the largest member of the Alcid family, web-footed diving birds with short legs and wings that includes auks, murres, and puffins.
+The murre is the largest member of the Alcid family, web-footed diving birds with short legs and wings that includes birds such as auklets, guillemots, murres, murrelets, and puffins.
 Visitors often mistake murres for loons.
-Their shape and coloring is similar, but a loon is much bigger.
-The murre's stance and coloring closely resembles a penguin: Their feet sit far back on their body giving them a distinct upright posture.
-Two species of murre reside in the park: the common and the thickbilled.
+Their shape and coloring is similar, but a loon is much larger.
+The murre's stance and coloring closely resembles a penguin: their feet sit far back on their body giving them a distinct upright posture.
+Two species of murre reside in the park: the common murre and the thick-billed murre.
 We see the common murre most frequently, usually at close range along the edge of nesting sites on rocky cliffs.

 The common murre is dark brown, appearing black, on its head, back, and wings.
 They have white undersides and a thin white stripe on the back edge of their folded wing.
 A faint brown streaking appears on their flanks.
 Their sharp, slender bill is often pointed upwards.
 The common murre weighs just over two pounds and is 17.5 inches long with a wingspan up to 26 inches.

-The thick-billed murre is more robust than the common, with a heavier head and neck.
+The thick-billed murre, which is rare in the park, is more robust than the common, with a heavier head and neck.
 The most identifiable field mark is a white stripe extending down its cheeks from the bill.
 The back of the thick-billed murre appears blacker than that of the common and there is little or no brown streaking on the flanks.
 The thick-billed murre weighs just over two pounds and is 18 inches long with a wingspan of 28 inches.

 Habitat, Range and Local Sightings

 The murre's range is circumpolar from 36 to 75 degrees north.
 In the Pacific Ocean, murres breed from Northern California to the Bering Sea.
-The bird is especially abundant in the Gulf of Alaska.
+Common murres are abundant in the Gulf of Alaska.
 Murres spend their winters at sea over the continental shelf and just south of the pack ice in the Bering Sea.
 Common and thick-billed murres nest together throughout their range.
 The thick-billed murre predominates from the Aleutians northward.

-The murre is seen in greater numbers on the bay tour than on an all day tour.
+The common murre is more abundant in Resurrecion Bay than in the fjords.
 The south side of Cape Resurrection has birds nesting on many ledges and in caves.
-Barwell Island is the most populated murre nesting site in our area.
+Barwell Island is the most populated common murre nesting site in our area.
 In the early season, look for "great rivers of murres" flowing out beyond Barwell across the ocean surface.
 In May and June, one can often see "wheeling" of murres above Barwell.
 Wheeling is a defensive flight pattern practiced by the birds to keep them safe from bald eagles and peregrine falcons.

-On the all day tour, murres are found in small numbers on the water from Caines Head south.
+Common murres are found closer to the town of Seward in small numbers on the water south of Caines Head.
 They have numerous small nesting colonies throughout the Chiswell Islands.
-Thick-billed murres are rare in our area.
+Thick-billed murres may be seen, but they are rare in our area.

 Food and Survival Strategies